mahnoorsheikh16/FDS-Project-CMSE830-Credit-Card-Default-Prediction/README.md

 The data is found to follow an identical relationship after scaling.

-Lastly, the credit card default dataset is combined with the macroeconomic and income datasets using default counts.
+Finally, the credit card default dataset is combined with the macroeconomic and income datasets using default counts.
 This is used to further explore the relationships between variables using exploratory data analysis.

 ## Exploratory Data Analysis
 Head over to the [streamlit](https://fds-project-cmse830-credit-card-default-prediction-r2f68jop9pe.streamlit.app/) web app to explore insights gauged from the datasets and review the techniques used to handle class imbalance.